Pragati2527/AJ129_IOCRAZON/README.md

 2. detection of adulteration in the fuel
 3. need for the system which process all these information and display it to the customer on real time basis.

-Now, lets discuss about the solution for each and every segment one by one

 **QUANTITY**

 Quantity measurements provided, many times are not upto the mark of customer satisfaction . it includes frauds resulting in  paying for more and getting somewhat less.